sophie-oldroyd/Social-Distancing-Monitor/README.md

 Initialization assembler.

 ##### `warp-kl03-ksdk1.1-boot.c`
-Contains initalisation that starts the device and initialises the sensors.
+Contains initialisation that starts the device and initialises the sensors.
-Contains function `runDevice()` that calls upon different sensors to obtain and display the results.
-Contains algorithm to determine if social distancing has been breached and raises an alert if it has been.
+Contains function `runDevice()` that calls upon different sensors to obtain and display the temperature and distance.
+Contains algorithm to calculate distance based on the temperature from the temperature sensor and the time from the ultrasound sensor.
+It determines if social distancing has been breached and raises an alert (using LED and buzzer) if it has been.
-Contains function `DistanceSensor()` that is the functionalisation for the Ultrasonic distance sensor, which is not included as a seperate driver because the sensor is analogue.
+Contains function `DistanceSensor()` that is the functionalisation for the ultrasound distance sensor, which is not included as a separate driver because the sensor is analogue.
+The sensor outputs a pulse that has a length equal to the time between the burst being sent and the reflection being received.
 Contains function `findSquareRoot()` that is used in the data processing algorithm as the speed of sound is proportional to the square root of the temperature.
 Algorithm based on that outlined at `https://www.tutorialspoint.com/learn_c_by_examples/square_root_program_in_c.htm`.

 ## Running the Project
 Three prerequisites are needed to compile the project firmware.
-The first is an `arm cross-compiler`, the second is a `cmake` that works, and the third is a copy of the `SEGGER Jlink Commander`.
+The first is an `arm cross-compiler`, the second is a `cmake`, and the third is a copy of the `SEGGER Jlink Commander`.

 There are three steps involved in compiling the firmware.
 The first is ensuring that variable `ARMGCC_DIR` is correct by running `export ARMGCC_DIR=<full path to the directory containing bin/arm-none-eabi-gcc>` where the full path can be set to `/usr/local`.
-The second is ensuring that the file `jlink.commands`, contained in `tools/scripts/jlink.commands`, has the correct full path to access the file that will be outputted by the compilier, `Warp.srec`.
+The second is ensuring that the file `jlink.commands`, contained in `tools/scripts/jlink.commands`, has the correct full path to access the file that will be outputted by the compiler, `Warp.srec`.
 This is done inserting `loadfile <full path to the file Warp.srec>` into the `jlink.commands` file on line 3.
 The third step is navigating into the build directory by running `cd build/ksdk1.1/` and then running `./build.sh` to build the firmware.

-To run the firmware the following two executables need to be run, in seperate command windows, `JLinkExe -device MKL03Z32XXX4 -if SWD -speed 100000 -CommanderScript ../../tools/scripts/jlink.commands`, and then `JLinkRTTClient`.
+To run the firmware the following two executables need to be run in separate command windows, `JLinkExe -device MKL03Z32XXX4 -if SWD -speed 100000 -CommanderScript ../../tools/scripts/jlink.commands`, and then `JLinkRTTClient`.
 The application interface will appear in the second window.
 To start the program, press the `/` key.